MSI Katana A15 AI (2024) Laptop Review

 Build Quality

 The build quality is decent.
 The chassis is entirely plastic and feels well assembled, with no gaps in the construction.
 There's some flex on the lid but almost none on the keyboard deck.
 The weakest part is the display, which twists noticeably when manipulating it.
-As for the finish, although it's relatively scratch-resistant, it picks up a lot of fingerprints and smudges, as most dark-color laptops do.
+As for the finish, although it's relatively scratch-resistant, it attracts a lot of fingerprints and smudges, as most dark-colored laptops do.
 The feet feel solid and stick firmly to the bottom.

 5.8